 Social media is perhaps the most powerful, cost-effective tool in the modern marketer’s arsenal.
-Not only do these innovative channels, including Facebook, LinkedIn, Twitter, Instagram, or any of the numerous other platforms, facilitate highly affordable marketing campaigns in comparison to traditional, above-the-line media (TV, Radio, Print etc.), but they unlock a new level of direct business-to-consumer (B2C) communication and engagement to develop powerful, personal connections to an audience or consumer base.
+Not only do these innovative channels, including Facebook, LinkedIn, Twitter, Instagram, or any of the numerous other platforms, facilitate highly affordable marketing campaigns in comparison to traditional, above-the-line media (TV, Radio, Print, etc.), but they unlock a new level of direct business-to-consumer (B2C) communication and engagement to develop powerful, personal connections to an audience or consumer base.

 The benefits of social media are undeniable, but it is also crucial that marketing professionals understand the data behind these channels.
-Every click, comment, impression, and conversion makes for valuable data that can be leveraged to shape and optimise one’s marketing efforts, and being able to collect, collate, and interpret this data effectively can be the difference between success and failure.
+Every click, comment, impression, and conversion makes for valuable data that can be leveraged to shape and optimize one’s marketing efforts, and being able to collect, collate, and interpret this data effectively can be the difference between success and failure.

 What is a Social Media Dashboard used for?